-Connected Assets provide the framework to enhance operations (maintenance, production, inventory and service management).
+Connected Assets provide the framework to enhance operations.
 Connected Assets not only offer the opportunity to monitor assets for safety, reliability and compliance but also offer the platform to manage our assets for enhanced utilisation and production.

-Some of the key deliverables of Industrial Internet of Things with Big Data and Asset Analytics are:
+4 Key Deliverables of Industrial Internet of Things With Big Data and Asset Analytics

-#1.
 Take actionable decisions based on real-time data to enhance operational performance.
-You can make your operations customer-oriented rather than stock- or production-oriented.
+You can make your operations customer-oriented rather than stock- or production-oriented

-#2.
-Provide Feedback to Asset Manufacturers on design and operating conditions of your assets.
+Provide feedback to asset manufacturers on the design and operating conditions of your assets

-#3.
-Get an accurate picture of inventory levels which can help warehouse and cash flow optimisation.
+Get an accurate picture of inventory levels which can help warehouse and cash flow optimisation

-#4.
-Demand management can be managed with better confidence.
+Demand management can be managed with better confidence